Charles Mammie

-Charles Hilton Mammie is a Sierra Leonean professional basketball player who last played for the Pilipinas MX3 Kings in the ASEAN Basketball League.
+Charles Hilton Mammie is a Sierra Leonean professional basketball player who last played for the Marikina Shoemasters in the Chooks-to-Go Pilipinas 3x3.
 In December 2015, Mammie, along with Emmerson Oreta, Sunday Salvacion, Adrian Celada, Jondan Salvador, and Chad Alonzo, were released by the Pilipinas MX3 Kings after a roster overhaul.
 He was later replaced by Shaun Pruitt.

 Collegiate career

 He was recruited by the University of the East after a stint with the Arellano Chiefs.